econzz/nelson_ts_boilerplate/readme.md

 npm run make-live

-use this command to create bundle for live
+use this command to create bundle for live test